 Complementary therapies are treatments you can use to complement (go along with) your other treatments.
 Examples are:

 - Guided imagery

-If you’re interested in complementary therapies, ask your healthcare provider for a referral to MSK’s Integrative Medicine service.
-You can also visit their website at www.mskcc.org/integrativemedicine.Back to top
+If you’re interested in complementary therapies, ask your healthcare provider for a referral to Memorial Sloan Kettering’s Integrative Medicine service.
+You can also visit their website at www.msk.org/integrativemedicine.

-Your doctor or nurse can prescribe medications to help with your symptoms.
-They can also refer you to healthcare providers who can ease and reduce your pain, or help you cope with how you feel.
+Your healthcare provider can prescribe medications to help with your symptoms.
+They can also refer you to other healthcare providers who can ease and reduce your pain, or help you cope with how you feel.

 - A PT can help with exercise programs and assistive devices (such as a cane, wheelchair, or walker).

 - An OT can help you find adaptive devices for work or home.
 Adaptive devices are items that are easier to use, such as those listed in the “Buy special tools” section.

-- A podiatrist (foot specialist) can help you care for your feet.
+- A podiatrist (foot doctor) can help you care for your feet.

 - You have numbness that’s getting worse.

 - You have tingling (slight stinging or poking) that’s getting worse.